 Results suggest a range of presentations requiring ED use, and also diverse profiles of those with ASD who visited the ED, in terms of age, gender, and ASD severity.
 While overall degree of satisfaction with care received in the ED was high, parents provided recommendations to improve the ED experiences for their family members with ASD.

 This is the first study to provide detailed accounts of ED visits from the perspective of parents of adolescents and adults with ASD.
 Families play an important role in the lives of individuals with ASD across the lifespan and it is important to include their perspective to improve hospital-based care for those with ASD.

-Lunsky, Y., Tint, A., Weiss, J., Palucka, A. and Bradley, E. (2018), "A review of emergency department visits made by youth and adults with autism spectrum disorder from the parent perspective", Advances in Autism, Vol. 4 No. 1, pp. 10-18. https://doi.org/10.1108/AIA-08-2017-0019
+Lunsky, Y., Tint, A., Weiss, J.A., Palucka, A. and Bradley, E. (2018), "A review of emergency department visits made by youth and adults with autism spectrum disorder from the parent perspective", Advances in Autism, Vol. 4 No. 1, pp. 10-18. https://doi.org/10.1108/AIA-08-2017-0019

 Emerald Publishing Limited